MttArmstrong/testing-lesson/_episodes/04-refactor-for-testing.md

 >>def test_read_rectangles_incorrect_number_of_coords_raise_error():
 >>    with pytest.raises(ValueError) as error:
 >>        overlap.read_rectangles(['a 1'])
->>    assert "Incorrect number of coordinates for 'a 1
+>>    assert "Incorrect number of coordinates for 'a 1'" in str(error)
 >> ```
 >> ```python
 >># overlap.py